canonical/launchpad-manual/docs/developer/explanation/database/index.rst

 Database
 =========

-Launchpad is deeply integrated with PostgreSQL, making deliberate use of stored procedures, triggers, functional indexes, and full-text search — features that go well beyond what a generic ORM layer would expose.
+Launchpad uses a PostgreSQL database, making use of stored procedures, triggers, functional indexes, and other PostgreSQL-specific features.
+It uses `Storm <https://storm-orm.readthedocs.io/en/latest/>`_ as its object-relational mapper (ORM).

 .. toctree::
    :maxdepth: 1